Holonomic gradient method for the probability content of a simplex region with a multivariate normal distribution: Derivatives of the Probability Content

 \section{Derivatives of the Probability Content}

 In this section we derive an expression for the function $g^J(a,b)\,(J\in\mathcal F)$, which is a derivative of the function $\varphi(a,b)$ defined by the probability content of the polyhedron $P$ for the multivariate normal distribution.
-We then show that the function $g^J(a,b)$ can be expressed as an integral on the hyperplane \eqref{h-plane}.
+We then show that the function $g^J(a,b)$ can be expressed as an integral on the affine subspace \eqref{h-plane}.
 For simplicity, we put

 Then, the function $\varphi(a,b)$ in \eqref{eq:varphi} can be written as